 A candy-infused, ‘chocolate bunnies everywhere’ holiday, Easter is a joyful theme to herald the arrival of spring!
 So, let’s take a look at the egg-cellent marketing campaigns of the brands from Ikea to Nestlé.

-This joyful and entertaining event directly touches to the marketing industry, yet it’s so related to a According to the National Retail Foundation, Easter holiday last year raked in an estimated $18 billion in sales.
-This year, the average expected spending of people celebrating this year will increase per person — however, the overall amount spent on Easter will be the same, or less than 2018.
+This joyful and entertaining event directly touches to the marketing industry, yet it’s so related to According to the National Retail Foundation, Easter holiday last year raked in an estimated $18 billion in sales.
+This year, the average expected spending of people celebrating this year will increase per person — however, the overall amount spent on Easter will be the same, or less than in 2018.

 Even though the industry is covered with full of candy, chocolate and other festive food, the marketing people can utilize the holiday and roll up the sleeves and besides FMCG, IKEA and PETA also did a good job on highlighting the other important stuff by attributing Easter.